phongulus/personal-website/README.md

 (even larger ones!) and mobile screens.
 You can see this in action by resizing your browser window.

 The initial version of the website was deployed through AWS S3.
+A special thank you to my friend Leonard Tng who wrote
+<a href=https://leonardtng.medium.com/aws-static-website-hosting-over-https-2dd2fa20303d>this extremely helpful guide</a>
+on how to deploy a website with AWS!

 ## Future plans :telescope: